-Impairment loss of licenses was assessed by comparing the recoverable amount and carrying amount of the licenses at the end of the reporting period.
-The Group engaged an independent professional valuer to carry out an impairment assessment by estimating the recoverable amount of the cash-generating unit in which the licenses have been allocated. with reference to value in use calculation which required significant judgement on assumptions and input adopted in the underlying cash flows.
+Impairment loss of licenses/game publishing rights was assessed by comparing the recoverable amount and carrying amount of the licenses/game publishing rights at the end of the reporting period.
+The Group engaged an independent professional valuer to carry out an impairment assessment by estimating the recoverable amount of the cash-generating unit in which the licenses/ game publishing rights have been allocated. with reference to value in use calculation which required significant judgement on assumptions and input adopted in the underlying cash flows.
 Key estimates involved in the preparation of cash flow projections for the period covered by the approved financial budgets include the discount rate, growth rate and prolonged pre-approval time of the National Press and Publication Administration in China ("NPPA") of mobile games in the industry in order to derive the recoverable amount.